 |Bank Negara ⇄ AG6 SP6|

 |Nilai ⇄ Airport Liner ⇄ KLIA / klia2|

 |KL Sentral KTM station|

 Greater Kuala Lumpur / Klang Valley Integrated Transit System

 What is the role of KTM Komuter in the Greater Kuala Lumpur / Klang Valley Integrated Transit System?
-For better visualization, you can review these rail lines, Line 1 – KTM Seremban Line and Line 2 – KTM Port Klang Line, on the following integrated transit map.
+For better visualization, you can review these rail lines, Line 1 – KTM Seremban Line, Line 2 – KTM Port Klang Line, and Line 10 – Skypark Link, on the following integrated transit map.